AY2425S2-CS2103T-T11-1/tp/docs/UserGuide.md

 ### JSON file
 A type of file used to store data in a structured format.
 NUSMates uses a JSON file to save your contact data.

-### NUSMods
+### NUSMods Link
-A website used by NUS students to view and plan their module timetables.
-NUSMates uses NUSMods links to associate contacts with their class schedules.
+NUSMods is a website used by NUS students to view and plan their module timetables.
+You can share your NUSMods timetable using an NUSMods link.
+For more information, refer to [how to get the NUSMods link](#how-to-get-the-nusmods-link).

 ### Module
 A subject or course that NUS students take as part of their degree programme.
 Each module has a unique code (e.g., CS2103T) and typically includes lectures, tutorials, and/or labs.